utatatata/archlinux-install-scripts/README.md

 ## Requirement

 - UEFI
-- Newer PC (if old, you may need to install additional drivers)
+- New PC as possible (if old, you may need to install additional drivers)
 - Standard devices (similarly, you may need additional drivers)